Extending the lifespan of assessment reports for dyslexia/SpLD

 Assessment Reports Undertaken After March 2019

-However, from March 2019, dyslexia/SpLD reports at any age should have been produced by a specialist teacher assessor with an Assessment Practising Certificate (APC) issued by an SpLD Assessment Standards Committee (SASC) awarding body such as the Dyslexia Guild or a practitioner psychologist registered with the HCPC for them to be valid for DSA purposes.
+However, from March 2019, dyslexia/SpLD reports at any age should have been produced by a specialist teacher assessor with an Assessment Practising Certificate (APC) issued by an SpLD Assessment Standards Committee (SASC) issuing body such as the Dyslexia Guild or a practitioner psychologist registered with the HCPC for them to be valid for DSA purposes.

 Validity of an APC